o3de/o3de.org/content/docs/userguide/particles/editor/emitter-shape-type-beam.md

 ---
-description: ' Use the Beam emitter in the &ALYlong; &particle-editor; to spawn a length of connected particles at once, based on the origin and specified target position. '
+description: ' Use the Beam emitter in the Amazon Lumberyard Particle Editor to spawn a length of connected particles at once, based on the origin and specified target position. '
 title: Beam Emitter (CPU)